 How to negotiate a listing with a fee

 You may be able to negotiate the amount of the broker’s fee.
 While it is unlikely that an agent charging a fee will agree to get rid of the fee altogether, there may still be flexibility in terms of the amount.
 An agent charging a 15% broker’s fee may negotiate down to 12%, 8%, or one month’s rent.
-You can follow these tips to try and negotiate:
+You can follow these tips to try to negotiate:

 • Prove that you’re an informed renter.
 Continue reading through the rest of this guide to learn about the entire rental process.
 If you can prove that you know your roles and that you’re knowledgeable and prepared, an agent may be more motivated to lower their fee.

-• fee-vs-no-fee
+fee-vs-no-fee

-Difference between no-fee vs. fee listings
+Difference between no-fee vs. fee

-Therefore, a renter’s decision on whether to pay the broker’s fee or seek a no-fee listing can come down to their financial timeline.
-A renter who acquired a lump sum of cash from a bonus, gift, etc., may rent a unit with a broker’s fee to take advantage of a lower rent for the duration of their lease.
-Another renter with consistent income may find a no-fee listing to lower the initial cost of signing for the apartment, knowing that they can afford their monthly rental payment.
+Therefore, a renter’s decision on whether to hire a tenant agent or seek a no-fee listing can come down to their personal preferences and financial timeline.
+A renter who values the services that a tenant agent can provide and doesn’t mind the higher upfront fees may hire a tenant agent and pay the broker’s fee.
+Another renter may find a no-fee listing to lower the initial cost of signing for the apartment, knowing that they can afford their monthly rental payment down the line.

 Additional discounts and concessions

 While you may end up paying a broker’s fee, there are other opportunities available for saving money.
 Sometimes, landlords looking to quickly rent a unit may offer a rental concession, where they decrease the amount of money a renter pays over the duration of their lease term.
-A concession may include a month or two of free rent on a twelve or twenty-four month lease.
+A concession may include a month or two of free rent on a twelve or twenty-four-month lease.
 It is also important to note that some landlords may offer concessions, but in turn increase the monthly rental price, negating the deal and simply using the move as an appealing marketing tactic.

 How many agents should I work with?